realworldbooks/Grokking_Software_Architecture/Chapter04/4.4 Anti-Patterns/README.md

 Set MySolution.WebAPI as the startup project and run (F5).

-OR, from this directory (GoodWay-RichDomain), run:
+OR, from this directory (After-RichDomain), run:

 ```bash
 dotnet run --project MySolution.WebAPI/MySolution.WebAPI.csproj